Imranul-hassan/donation-website/README.md

 1. **Single-Page Layout**: Smooth navigation with a single-page design, eliminating page reloads.

 2. **User Authentication**: Users can log in/register with email/password or Google.
-Includes "Forgot Password" for recovery.

 3. **Donation Campaigns**: Browse ongoing campaigns and navigate to donation details to contribute.